Kinto/kinto.js/docs/api.md

 `options` is an object defining the following option values:

-- `remote`: The remote Cliquet server endpoint root URL (eg. `"https://server/v1"`);
+- `remote`: The Kinto server base URL (eg. `"https://kinto.server.tld"`); Cliquetis will always check that the server uses the version of the protocol it supports;
 - `headers`: The default headers to pass for every HTTP request performed to the Cliquet server (eg. `{"Authorization": "Basic bWF0Og=="}`);

 ## Collections

-Collections are persisted locally in indexedDB.
+Collections are persisted locally in [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API).

 Selecting a collection is done by calling the `collection()` method, passing it the resource name: